Name: Charity Corson97

 John's relative from his father's side of the family--his father's spinster

-sister or widowed sister-in-law.
+sister or widowed sister-in-law, for example.

 Fisk goes on to say in his memoirs that his grandmother's maiden name was